chrisdail/talk-good-code/slides.md

 - Follow the conventions of the language
 - CamelCase vs snake_case
 - Tabs vs Spaces (Java 4 spaces, Go-lang tabs)
-  - Consistent indentation levels
+  - Be consistent
 - If you need to reformat code, do so in a standalone commit

 ---

 # Error Handling

-- Early return for invalid cases (bouncer pattern)
+- Exceptions should be exceptional
 - Behave in reasonable ways over throwing errors (empty list, might as well error)
-  - Exceptions should be exceptional
+- Early return for invalid cases (bouncer pattern)
 - No exception swallowing (empty catch block)

 ---